tnmsoft/betadocs/_docs/dashboard-designer/dashboard-item-settings/chart.md

 	![wdd-chart-drill-down-set-series](/assets/images/dashboards/img125075.png)

-> [!NOTE]
-> In OLAP mode, you can perform drill-down for either a hierarchy data item or several dimension attributes.

 To specify drill-down type, go to the Chart's [Interactivity]({% link _docs/dashboard-designer/ui-elements/dashboard-item-menu.md %}) menu and set **Arguments** or **Series** as a target dimension.

 ![wdd-chart-interactivity-set-series](/assets/images/dashboards/img125060.png)